 Some of the best resources are located off the north-west coast and northern tip of Scotland.
-The Scottish Government believes that wave and tidal energy will make a very important contribution towards meeting our future demand for electricity.
+The Scottish Government believes that wave and tidal energy will make an important contribution towards meeting our future demand for electricity.

 Our flagship European Marine Energy Centre (EMEC) celebrated ten years of real-sea experience in 2013.
 There have been more grid-connected marine energy converters deployed at EMEC than at any other single site in the world, and the centre remains the world’s only accredited marine energy laboratory.